eduh/WorldcatRTA/README.md

 # Install
 Unzip the package to your desired weblocation

+#Configure
-In config.php
+In config.php:

-Define in [servers] the machines that will act as dev\test.
-It must match php_uname('n').
-If nothing matches your machine it will default to the [production] section.
+Define in [servers] section the machines that will act as dev\test.
+It must match your php_uname('n').
+If nothing matches your machinename it will default to the [production] section.

-Define in corresponding server section
+Define some configs in corresponding server section
 * Log (defaults to /tmp)
 * ApiKeys (a comma delimited set of apikeys.
-Api keys are plaintext strings you can define yourself.
+Api keys are plaintext strings you define yourself.
 It is not a foolproof access mechanism but will do for most organisations)
-* ItemsServer (aleph server)
+* ItemsServer (your aleph server)
-* Xserver (aleph x server)
+* Xserver (your aleph x server.
+Make sure your sysadmin configures Xserver access for your RTA machine)
 * XserverCred (This is a pointer to a file.
-The file itself contains two line.
-First line is Xuser, Second line is the password.
-Make sure this file is outside your webroot!)
+The file itself must contain two lines.
+First line is Xuser, second line is the password.
+Make sure this file is outside your application or httpd webroot!
+Also make sure the file can be read by the httpd webserver account)
 * RestlerLocation (a tiny framework to take care of the Rest.
 Version 2 of https://github.com/Luracast/Restler  included in the package)
 * Several item status codes should be altered to your own environment.
 The values are the ones we use at Utrecht  University.

+Set the credentials to your Aleph Xserver
+It is best to store the plaintext Xserver credentials outside of your http webroot or application directory.
+Create an empty file at the location you specified in the config entry `XserverCred`.
+In the first line put the Xserver user.
+In the second put your password.

+Usage
+From your appdir make the call
+/rtaservice/rta/[a valid ocn]/[your api key]/ocn/html
+/rtaservice/rta/[a valid ocn]/[your api key]/ocn/xml
+/rtaservice/rta/[a valid ocn]/[your api key]/ocn (defaults to html output)
+Review the logfile as defined in the config to check if all is well.
+Check for 'ERR' to detect if errors occur.